gendered/gender-specific/website/user-flow.md

 	- Can filter words by gender
 	- Navigate by letter of the alphabet (A, B, C, D ......Z)
 	- Can search for word (on every page)
+	- Can get random gendered word
 3. Click on word.
 4. See set word is part of + the set for the opposite gender.
 	- Set = word and it's synonyms
 5. Can navigate back to word list of click on another word.